 The employee must provide their supervisor with as much advance notice as possible where the absence is foreseeable and anticipated.
 Where it is not, employees must provide notice as soon as is practicable and no less than each day at the beginning of their shift.
 The employee should let their supervisor know when they expect to return to work.

-The town Administrator will provide guidance and training related to requesting/reporting time off.
+The District Administrator will provide guidance and training related to requesting/reporting time off.
 A record of HFWA sick leave accrued and used will be available in the District’s payroll system.

 Carry-Over